cloud-gov/cg-site/_posts/2024-02-23-release-notes.md

 ---
 layout: post
 date: February 23rd 2024
-title: "February 23rd cloud.gov Change Log"
+title: "February 23rd Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 # Change Log

 ## Before digging into the changes...

-* Reminder: Please contact support@cloud.gov to schedule your RDS upgrades if you have not already done so.
+* Reminder: Please contact support@Cloud.gov to schedule your RDS upgrades if you have not already done so.
 * On February 29th at 9AM ET we'll be performing RDS upgrades on our own databases, we're all in the same boat!
 In lower environments we've seen a ~5 minute unavailability while the RDS instances upgrade and expect similar results for production.
 The scheduled maintenance can be followed at [https://cloudgov.statuspage.io/incidents/kk7t7lrm2jln](https://cloudgov.statuspage.io/incidents/kk7t7lrm2jln)
 * The default amount of memory for staging applications has been increased from 1GB to 2GB to attempt to mitigate staging OOM issues.
 This is a temporary solution while we work to identify the underlying issue.